 The result is always displayed in red for better readbility.

-Rolisteam deals with many operators, you can find complete list on this web page.
+Rolisteam deals with many operators; you can find a complete list on this web page.
 There are examples as well.

 Dice Alias (or how to make your life easier)

-Complex system may require complex and long command.
+Complex systems may require complex and long commands.
 The alias system is dedicated to help in this case.
 It provides a way to simplify commands.

-This command implements the Roll & Keep system from «Legend of the 5 rings».
-It is painful to write the command every time.
-A shorter command will be appreciated and more pratical.
+This command implements the Roll & Keep system from «Legend of the 5 Rings».
+It’s painful to write the command every time.
+A shorter command will be appreciated and more practical.
 To do so, Rolisteam provides aliases.
 To write a clever alias, you have to think about few points.
 First, identify the changing part of the system.

 Those are the questions you should ask yourself.

 In our case, the rolled dice and kept dice change.
 So, you can define an alias in the preferences dialogs.